rpoleski/MulensModel/README.md

 * Effects: finite source (1-parameter), parallax (satellite & annual), binary lens orbital motion, different parametrizations of microlensing models.

 Need more?
 Open [an issue](https://github.com/rpoleski/MulensModel/issues) or send us an e-mail.

+Are you using MulensModel for scientific research?
+Please give us credit by citing the [paper](http://adsabs.harvard.edu/abs/2018arXiv180301003P) and [ASCL reference](http://ascl.net/1803.006).

 ### How to install?